Celyagd/celyagd.github.io/research/index.md

 ## Main research

 ###2014-now - PhD project (CRI/ UTC/ Laval)
-Mapping DIScourse and Conceptions about Openness in science and Research practices (DISCOveR)
+Discourse and Conceptions about Openness in science and Research practices (DisCOveR)

 ###2013-now - Research engineer project (Centre Virchow-Villermé)
-The MOOC "object" in the higher education system.
+MOOC as a space for digital methods

 *Field : Information and communication studies, Science, Technologies and Society Studies, Digital methods*